opencv/opencv-python/README.md

 ## OpenCV on Wheels

-**Unofficial** pre-built CPU-only OpenCV packages for Python.
+Pre-built CPU-only OpenCV packages for Python.

 Check the manual build section if you wish to compile the bindings from source to enable additional modules such as CUDA.

 ### Installation and Usage